 What Factors Affect the Timing of an Apostille?

 The timing of obtaining an apostille for an FBI background check can be impacted by various factors.
 These include the state where the apostille is being issued, the workload of the state office handling the process, and the method of document submission.
+The state authentication office is responsible for reviewing and processing apostille requests, making their efficiency a key factor in the overall timeline.

 What Is the Process for Obtaining an Apostille for an FBI Background Check?